10 Missenden Rd,

 Whilst the Council determines the strategic direction for the College, the Rector, working closely with the executive leadership team, is responsible for the day to day management and operation of the College.

-Adrian Diethelm was installed as the 18th Rector from 1 January 2014, having served as Acting Rector in 2013 and Academic Dean in 2012.
-He took his BA with a First in Philosophy, studied Law at Sydney (First Class) and read for the BCL at Corpus Christi College Oxford.
-He has been a full-time law lecturer at the Universities of Sydney (1987-89) and Queensland (1993-97), a solicitor in a city firm, and practiced as a barrister in Sydney for 16 years.
+Adrian took his BA with a First in Philosophy, studied Law at Sydney (First Class) and read for the BCL at Corpus Christi College Oxford.
+He has been a full-time law lecturer at the Universities of Sydney and Queensland, a solicitor in a city firm, and practiced as a barrister in Sydney for 16 years.
 He also taught law part-time for many years.
-These days Adrian’s academic interests lie in ancient philosophy and religious thought and he is currently completing a diploma in ancient languages.

-In his role as Director, Operations, Vic provides leadership and stewardship of College finances and commercial activities, as well as sustaining and optimising the College infrastructure and heritage estate, and mitigating risks associated to the College’s overall operations.
+In his role as Director, Operations, Vic provides leadership and stewardship of the College’s finances and commercial activities, as well as sustaining and optimising the College infrastructure and heritage estate, and mitigating risks associated with the College’s overall operations.

-As Executive Officer, Christina provides strategic advice and operational support to the College Executive Team.
-She actively contributes to the development of organisational strategies, policies, and planning across the College while also facilitate the implementation of operational plans and policies.
-Her role is also responsible for efficient application and delivery of HR processes for the College.
+As Executive Officer, Christina provides strategic advice and operational support to senior College staff` and contributes to the development and implementation of strategies, operational plans and policies across the whole College.
+She is also responsible for HR policies and procedures for the College.

-As Council Secretary, this role has carriage of Council and Committee processes, such as meeting co-ordination, preparation of agenda papers and tracking progress of action schedules.
+As Council Secretary, Christina has carriage of Council and Committee processes, such as meeting co-ordination, preparation of agenda papers and tracking progress of action schedules.
+Christina is currently undertaking counselling qualifications provided by the Australian Institute of Practising Counsellors.